huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning All systems
+::: danger System access
-**2022-03-08 09:36** - Issues connecting to VPN reported.
+**2022-03-08 09:36** - Issues connecting to the VPN service reported.
 We are investigating.
 New status 10:30.
 :::

 **2022-02-06 17:00 - Lab machines with reduced functionality.** A subset of lab machines have storage volumes in read-only.
 These machines needs to be restarted.
 We will start on restarts from Monday morning.
 Contact us for priority.